priyank-p/level-uplevel/README.md

 # level-uplevel

-Uplevel provides, organized way to store data along with use of fast key-value storing power of leveldb.
+Uplevel provides, organized way to store data like sql databases, while using no-sql fast key-value based database [LevelDB](https://github.com/Level/level).
 It uses tables, fields and rows like a sql type db but stored in key value pairs in db.
-It hold all its internal date in a key called `__InternalProps` and every table you add is its own key in db.
+It hold all its internal date in a key called `__InternalProps` and every table you add is in its own key in db.

 Uplevel consists of tables, fields, and rows, the tables are the way you can classify data.
 You can add fields to data